ddl37/RoadGraphs/Presentation/copy.md

-# Intro

-Presentation slides incomplete...

-Note: Earlier we gave conditions for obtaining *complete* information.
-However, that may be too many sensors for NZTA to consider, so we want to scale down the number of sensors while preserving as much information as possible.

----

 # The Game

 Player 1

-- Places some sensors on edges
+- Places some sensors on edges of the road graph

 Player 2

 - Sends as much traffic through the network as possible, whilst avoiding the sensors that player 1 placed

-Note: So now we want to actually construct a solution (that is, a placement of sensors on edges of the graph)

-As player 1 you have to consider the **worst-case scenario**
+Note: As player 1 you have to consider the **worst-case scenario**

 (so this is kinda a difficult problem)